tobiasborgesguimaraes/tobiasborgesguimaraes/README.md

 ### 🧑‍💻 About me

 I began my coding journey at the beggining of 2023, if the CS50 Harvard Course.
 With this course's help, I started programming in C, learned about basic Data Structures like Linked Lists and Hash Tables, and Algorithms like Binary Search and Merge Sort.
-But due to the classes and study routine, I wasn't able to decidade myself as much as I wanted, but since October 2023 I started coding again if a more dedicaded routine, but since November 2023 I started putting all of my efforst to study programming.
+But due to the classes and study routine, I wasn't able to decidade myself as much as I wanted, but since October 2023 I started coding again with a more dedicaded routine, and after November 2023 I started putting all of my efforst to study programming.